CixiDelmont/Attune/README.md

   Just type '/attune' in chat to display your progress.
   If you want to share this progress with the community, click the "export" button.
-  This will open a window with an encoded string you can copy to your clipboard The data can then be uploaded at https://warcraftratings.com/attune/upload for sharing/updating/etc
+  This will open a window with an encoded string you can copy to your clipboard

   To survey the progress of your guild, click the "survey" button to collect the information.
   You will then receive progress data from any guild member with the addon.